sgurungp/sgurungp.github.io/docs/_posts/2024-08-14-LaTeX-for-Word-users-part-2.md

     % Whenever we what to draw a horizontal 'border' line, use \hline.
     % The booktabs package also offers \toprule, \midrule, and \bottomrule,
-    % which some people prefer on aesthetic ground but \hline is closest to
+    % which some people prefer on aesthetic grounds, but \hline is closest
-    % the style produced by Word.
+    % to the style produced by Word.
     %
     \hline